 If you need to file a claim with Homeowners of America, you can do so by calling 1-866-407-9896.
 You can also e-mail the claims department or submit an online form through the claims center.
 An HOAIC representative will follow up with you in regards to the claim.

-HOAICy has a below average number of customer complaints.
-The National Association of Insurance Commissioners (NAIC) gave HOAIC a complaint rating of 0.49, approximately 0.51 less than the national median.
-Meaning that, in the last year HOAIC received substantially less complaints than the typical insurance company.
+HOAIC has a low average number of customer complaints.
+The National Association of Insurance Commissioners (NAIC) gave HOAIC a complaint rating of 0.30, approximately 0.70 less than the national median, meaning that in the last year, HOAIC received substantially fewer complaints than the typical insurance company.

 An insurance company's financial strength is important for prospective policyholders because it points to the company’s ability to pay out claims.
 HOAIC isn’t currently rated by A.M.
 Best Rating Services, the rating service used by most insurers.
-However, in a recent financial statement filing, the company states that is has ever applied for a rating, as it believes it would be rated poorly at its current size.
+The company did receive an A rating (exceptional) for financial stability from Demotech, a different rating service.

 Sample rates were gathered from thousands of addresses in Texas for a home worth $172,500 and built in 1987.
 Policies also included $100,000 in liability coverage.